What is flyp?

 flyp version | Print flyp version |

-flyp search QUERY | Search the package registry (coming soon) |
+flyp search QUERY | Search packages in the default registry |